rahul-kothari/twitter_real_time_clustering/README.md

 * I have included the original dataset for Brexit and Coronavirus to help you get started and experiment.

-* I also included the 18 models I created and experimented with.
-They are in the `other_models` folder
+* I also included the some of the models I created and experimented with.
+They are in the `models` folder

 * For both the trends, K-Means with no dimensionality reduction were the best models.
 The models are in the parent folder along with their cluster features.

 * In the graphs folder, you shall find graphs related to the 4 AI algorithms and graphs produced on streaming.
 These graphs will be constructed upon running the appropriate scripts.

 * As shown below, you need twitter auth tokens only for step 1 (mining) and step 3 (streaming).

+**I would love to see how you use this!
+Add on your topics, your final models and streaming graphs!**

 ## Contents
 - [Setup](#setup)